rnowling/rnowling.github.io/_posts/2025-08-14-installing-unsloth.md

 test script working.

 ## Choosing the CUDA Toolkit Version
-There do not seem to be [nightly builds](https://download.pytorch.org/whl/nightly/torch/) with CUDA 12.8 for aarch64 as of 2025-08-14.
+There do not seem to be [PyTorch nightly builds](https://download.pytorch.org/whl/nightly/torch/) with CUDA 12.8 for aarch64 as of 2025-08-14.
 There are builds for CUDA 12.9, though, so I installed [CUDA Toolkit 12.9.1](https://developer.nvidia.com/cuda-12-9-1-download-archive?target_os=Linux&target_arch=arm64-sbsa&Compilation=Native&Distribution=Ubuntu&target_version=24.04&target_type=deb_network) from Nvidia.
 I also made sure that no other CUDA toolkit versions were installed.

 ## Setting Up the Virtual Environment
+The various projects involved recommend using [uv](https://docs.astral.sh/uv/), so I'll be using that as well.
+First, we set up our virtual environment.

 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh && source $HOME/.local/bin/env